Strategic Directions 2013-2016

 1. Community Engagement and Capacity Building

 TasCAHRD engages with the community on a variety of levels.
-This includes conducting projects in partnership with specific community stakeholders as well as broader awareness raising activities targeting the whole Tasmanian community.
-TasCAHRD works with individuals and groups to support them in developing greater capacity to respond to their own needs and make informed choices.
+This includes conducting projects in partnership with specific stakeholders as well as broader awareness-raising activities targeting the whole Tasmanian community.
+We work to support Tasmanian’s to develop greater capacity to respond to their own needs and make informed choices.

 TasCAHRD has strong foundations and established governance structures and is committed to continuous quality improvement.
-TasCAHRD will endeavour to build on this foundation to maximise its capacity to respond to existing and new issues effecting its target communities.
+TasCAHRD will endeavour to build on this foundation to maximise its capacity to respond to issues affecting its target communities.